-Sick building syndrome, sometimes referred to as tight building syndrome is a term that was developed from the ill effects building occupants incur because of poor indoor air quality.
-Although there is not one specific disease that is solely attributed to (SBS).
-Ill health and loss of employee productivity is a major concern of poor indoor air quality.
+Sick or tight building syndrome is a term that describes from the ill effects building occupants suffer due to poor indoor air quality.
+Although not attributed to any specific disease (SBS), leads to a loss of employee productivity.

 - eye, nose or throat irritation

 - difficulty in concentration

 - sensitivity to odors

 - cold, flu-like symptoms